An Empirically Fast Las Vegas Algorithm for Algebraic Shifting: Introduction

 \section{Introduction}

 Algebraic shifting comprises a variety of powerful techniques to replace a finite simplicial complex $K$ by a simpler complex which still retains key properties of $K$.
-In particular, the f-vector, which counts the number of faces per dimension, remains the same.
+In particular, the f-vector, which counts the number of faces per dimension, and the Betti numbers (with respect to a fixed field $\EE$ of arbitrary characteristic) remain the same.
 Algebraic shifting was introduced by Kalai \cite{Kalai84,Kalai02} and further developed by Björner--Kalai \cite{BjornerKalai:1988}, Aramova--Herzog \cite{Aramova+Herzog:2000}, Nevo \cite{Nevo:2005}, Murai--Hibi \cite{Murai+Hibi:2009} and others.
-Here we are concerned with \emph{exterior shifting}, i.e., algebraic shifting in an exterior algebra over some field $\EE$ of arbitrary characteristic.
+Here we are concerned with \emph{exterior shifting}, i.e., algebraic shifting in an exterior algebra over $\EE$.
 In this setting, computing a shift seems to be straightforward.
 It just requires finding the row echelon form of some matrix with coefficients in $\EE$.

-The challenge is the field $\EE$ itself, which must be large enough to accommodate a certain \enquote{generic linear transformation}.
+The computational challenge is the field $\EE$ itself, which must be large enough to accommodate a certain \enquote{generic linear transformation}.
 In practice, $\EE$ is a sufficiently large purely transcendental extension of a prime field $\FF$; i.e., $\EE=\FF(x_1,\ldots,x_k)$ is a field of rational functions.
 So the bulk of the computational cost comes from the arithmetic in $\EE$.
 In fact, no algorithm is known to compute the exterior shift of an arbitrary simplicial complex $K$ in polynomial time.
-However, in characteristic zero there is a way out.
+However, in characteristic zero there is a known way out.
 A transformation matrix with coefficients picked at random in $\EE=\RR$ is sufficiently generic with high probability.
-This yields a fast Monte--Carlo algorithm which is standard \cite[\S2.6]{Kalai02}; an implementation based on \Macaulay \cite{M2} by Keehn can be found here \cite{M2ExtShifting}.
+This yields a fast Monte Carlo algorithm which is standard \cite[\S2.6]{Kalai02}; an implementation based on \Macaulay \cite{M2} by Keehn can be found here \cite{M2ExtShifting}.
 Kalai raised the question if there is a general deterministic or at least a Las Vegas polynomial time algorithm for exterior shifting \cite[\S2.6]{Kalai02}.
-Recently, Keehn and Nevo \cite{KeehnNevo:2024} found polynomial algorithms in characteristic zero for triangulations of the torus, the real projective plane and the Klein bottle.
+Recently, Keehn and Nevo \cite{KeehnNevo:2024} found deterministic polynomial algorithms in characteristic zero for triangulations of the torus, the real projective plane and the Klein bottle.